Showing posts with label Nazi. Show all posts

 Dear Readers, this article is different than my normal Urban Decay topics.
 Still, it is a story of decay - of the catastrophic collapse of an evil government and the fate of some of its innocent victims.
 This is the story of how my family escaped from Berlin in April of 1945 during the chaotic final days of the Second World War in Europe, when the Soviet armies were entering Berlin.

-My family came from Greece and moved to Berlin in 1938, when my grandfather got a job in Germany.
+My family came from Greece and moved to Germany in 1938, when my grandfather got a job in Berlin.
 He was a highway engineer.
 At this time, the Germans were building the autobahns and were at the forefront of highway technology.
 My grandfather (Opa) and mother were Greek-born, while my grandmother (Oma) and Aunt Hellas were German-born.
 Needless to say, moving to Germany in 1938 was a terrible strategic decision.

 The family moved to a flat in the Charlottenberg area of Berlin, near the Neu-Westend U-Bahn station and near the 1936 Olympic stadium complex.
 My mother remembers that they lived on the second floor at the corner of Ratzeburger Allee and Ebereschenallee.
 These buildings survived the war with little damage, and the area is still a quiet residential district.
 Some of the apartment blocks are rather severe.
-I have seen similar apartments in Polish cities, as well.
+I have seen similar apartments in Polish cities.

 My mother was a young girl then and did not remember the exact the address of the flat.
 But when I showed her this picture of the door with twin portholes, she immediately recognized it (you can see it in Photograph 1 behind the yellow car).
 She said when you entered, one flight of steps led up and another led down to the basement, which was very frightening.